openshift/openshift-origin-design/designs/developer/add-45/sections/Adv-Health_Checks.md

 ### HTTP GET
 * HTTP Get is the default value in the Type dropdown
 * HTTP Headers, Path, and Port are dynamic fields displayed for HTTP GET.
-If the Type is changed after data has been entered in these form fields, the data must persist until the form is submitted.
+* If the Type is changed after data has been entered in these form fields and a field is hidden, the data must persist in the hidden field until the form is submitted.
 * Failure Threshold, Success Threshold, Initial Delay, Period, and Timeout fields are always displayed.

 ![Health Checks http get](img/FINAL_FORM_HTTP_GET.png)

 ### HTTP Get - Knative Services
-When the Knative Services Resource Type is selected, the port value is 0
+* When the Knative Services Resource Type is selected, the port value is 0

 ![Health Checks http get 2](img/FINAL_FORM_HTTP_GET_Knative.png)

 ### Command
-When the Type is changed to Command, a Command field is displayed.
-If the Type is changed after data has been entered in these form fields, the data in the fields that are hidden shall persist until the form is submitted.
+* When the Type is changed to Command, a Command field is displayed.
+* If the Type is changed after data has been entered in these form fields and a field is hidden, the data must persist in the hidden field until the form is submitted.
-Failure Threshold, Success Threshold, Initial Delay, Period, and Timeout fields are always displayed.
+* Failure Threshold, Success Threshold, Initial Delay, Period, and Timeout fields are always displayed.

 ![Health Checks command](img/FINAL_FORM_Container_Command.png)

 ### TCP Socket
-When the Type is changed to TCP Socket, a Path and Port field is displayed.
-If the Type is changed after data has been entered in these form fields, the data in the fields that are hidden shall persist until the form is submitted.
+* When the Type is changed to TCP Socket, a Path and Port field is displayed.
+* If the Type is changed after data has been entered in these form fields and a field is hidden, the data must persist in the hidden field until the form is submitted.
-Failure Threshold, Success Threshold, Initial Delay, Period, and Timeout fields are always displayed.
+* Failure Threshold, Success Threshold, Initial Delay, Period, and Timeout fields are always displayed.

 ![Health Checks tcp](img/FINAL_FORM_TCP.png)

 ### TCP Socket - Knative Services
-When the Knative Services Resource Type is selected, the port value is 0
+* When the Knative Services Resource Type is selected, the port value is 0

 ![Health Checks tcp 2](img/FINAL_FORM_TCP_Knative.png)